 - Test the Integration: Validate data flow to ensure accurate synchronization.

-- Deploy and Monitor: Enable integration and monitor data flow for consistency.
+- Deploy and Monitor: Enable integration and monitor data flows to ensure consistency.

 Method 2: Custom API Integration

-Let’s take a look at the steps to do Shopify Salesforce integration with custom API:
+Let’s take a look at the steps to do Shopify Salesforce integration with a custom API:

 - Obtain API Credentials: Generate API keys from Shopify and Salesforce.